-We use CCTV in various locations around the school site to ensure it remains safe.
-We will adhere to the ICO's quidance for the use of surveillance systems including CCTV.
+CCTV is used in various locations around the school sites to ensure they remains safe.
+We will adhere to the ICO's guidance for the use of surveillance systems including CCTV.

 We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.